 Use our clinical trial search to find NCI-supported cancer clinical trials that are accepting patients.
 You can search for trials based on the type of cancer, the age of the patient, and where the trials are being done.
 General information about clinical trials is also available.

 For information about the treatments listed below, see the Treatment Option Overview section.

 The purpose of treatment for polycythemia vera is to reduce the number of extra blood cells.
 Treatment of polycythemia vera may include the following:

-Patients with primary myelofibrosis may have symptoms of anemia.
+Patients with primary myelofibrosis may have signs or symptoms of anemia.
 Anemia is usually treated with transfusion of red blood cells to relieve symptoms and improve quality of life.
 In addition, anemia may be treated with:

 Treatment of chronic neutrophilic leukemia may include the following:

 Treatment of chronic eosinophilic leukemia may include the following:

 For more information from the National Cancer Institute about chronic myeloproliferative neoplasms, see the following:

 For general cancer information and other resources from the National Cancer Institute, see the following:

 Physician Data Query (PDQ) is the National Cancer Institute's (NCI's) comprehensive cancer information database.
 The PDQ database contains summaries of the latest published information on cancer prevention, detection, genetics, treatment, supportive care, and complementary and alternative medicine.
 Most summaries come in two versions.
 The health professional versions have detailed information written in technical language.
 The patient versions are written in easy-to-understand, nontechnical language.
 Both versions have cancer information that is accurate and up to date and most versions are also available in Spanish.